 How To Be The Best Airbnb Host

-It’s in your best interest to be as good a host as possible, because aside from the obvious reasons of wanting to do well and ensure your guests have a good time – you want them to leave you good ratings, and secure lots of future bookings.
+It’s in your best interest to be the Superhost your guests deserve.
+Because aside from the obvious reasons of wanting to do well and ensure your guests have a good time – you want them to leave you good ratings, and secure lots of future bookings.